leiguan2018/admm_for_dnn/README.md

 This repository provides the code of pdlADMM which is designed based on the ADMM framework and can effectively solve the task of fully-connected neural network problem in a data-parallel manner.

 The code corresponds to our paper:
-Lei Guan, Zhihui Yang, Dongsheng Li, and Xicheng Lu.
-ADMM for Efficient Deep Learning with Global ConvergencepdlADMM: An ADMM-Based Framework for Parallel Deep Learning Training with Efficiency.
+Lei Guan, Zhihui Yang, Dongsheng Li, and Xicheng Lu. pdlADMM: An ADMM-Based Framework for Parallel Deep Learning Training with Efficiency.

 ### Datasets included in this package